YANOUSHek/LogCat/README.markdown

 Now In App Store
 ==================

 I've written a new Android logcat viewer named LogRabbit.
 You can [Get It From App Store](http://lograbbit.com).
-I will continue to make bug fixes to this fork but new improved fucntionality will be available in LogRabbit.
+I will continue to make bug fixes to this fork but new improved functionality will be available in LogRabbit.

 New LogRabbit Features
 =====================